CAL pilots pause peaceful pickets at Piarco

-Pilots employed with Caribbean Airlines Ltd (CAL) did not engage in peaceful picket action on Friday but they maintained their call for the completion of negotiations that have been ongoing for nine years.
+PILOTS employed with Caribbean Airlines Ltd (CAL) did not take picket action on October 4, but maintained their call for the completion of negotiations that have been ongoing for nine years.

-On Thursday, more than 30 pilots represented by the TT Airline Pilots Association (TTALPA) marched through the Piarco Airport with placards in hand, complaining that they had been working on contracts that have expired for almost a decade.
+On October 3, more than 30 pilots represented by the TT Airline Pilots Association (TTALPA) marched through Piarco Airport with placards in hand, complaining that they had been working on contracts that have expired for almost a decade.

-In a conversation with TTALPA’s industrial relations consultant Timothy Bailey, Newsday was told that the incremental payments had nothing to do with the actual bargaining agreement.
+In a conversation with TTALPA’s industrial relations consultant Timothy Bailey, Newsday was told the incremental payments had nothing to do with the bargaining agreement.

 “This has nothing to do with the collective agreement on salary.”

-He said CAL made that statement to distract from the fact that the pilots have not received word from the company on an offer of a four per cent wage increase, which they have been waiting on for nine years.
+He said CAL made that statement to distract from the fact that the pilots have not received word from the company on an offer of a four per cent salary increase, for which they have been waiting for nine years.

-He said pilots took into consideration that CAL is currently going through an expansion exercise, where new liners are coming in and better machinery is being bought.
+He said pilots took into consideration that CAL is currently going through an expansion exercise, where new airliners are coming in and better machinery is being bought.

 "But there is a human part to this thing.